JDS-Clones/BoDeBot/README.md

 # BoDeBot
- IRC Chatbot coded in Visual Basic 6
+ IRC Chatbot coded in Visual Basic 6 by Nicholas J. Felmlee

-Originally created by Nicholas J. Felmlee - if you can contact this person, please have them message me concerning the rights to post this code.
+To contact the original author: nick@felmlee.com